ajtpxn/BlackjackProject/README.md

 * Used collection types to organize and manage data
 * Used conditionals to create game logic
 * Eclipse
+* The debug perspective and tools in Eclipse
 * Terminal
 * Git
 * GitHub